Deep Reinforcement Learning

 • In model-free RL (MF) methods, we do not need to know anything about the dynamics of the environment to start learning a policy:

-• We just sample transitions (s, a, r, s') and update Q-values or a policy network.
+• We just sample transitions (s, a, r, s') from the environment and update either Q-values or a policy network.

 • The main advantage is that the agent does not need to “think” when acting: just select the action with highest Q-value (reflexive behavior).